-Bands were scored for the presence (1) or absence (0) in all 84 genotype and this binary data was used to calculate the Jaccard's Similarity coefficient (JS) module of the software FreeTree (Hampl V et al., 2001).
-Genetic distances between each pair of lines were estimated as D = 1-JS.
-Clustering was based on a similarity matrix using a heuristic and well resolved algorithm unweighted pair group method with arithmetic average (UPGMA), with freeware program FreeTree (Hampl V et al., 2001).
-Most universal re-sampling technique bootstrapping was used to estimate confidence levels of inferred relationships.
+Bands were scored for the presence (1) or absence (0) in all 83 genotype and this binary data was used to calculate the Jaccard's Similarity coefficient (JS) using implemented module in FreeTree (Hampl V et al., 2001).
+Genetic distances between each pair of lines were estimated as D = 1 - JS.
+Clustering is based on a similarity matrix using a heuristic and well resolved algorithm Unweighted Pair Group Method with Arithmetic average (UPGMA), of freeware program FreeTree (Hampl V. et al., 2001).
+Most universal resampling technique bootstrapping was used to estimate confidence levels of inferred relationships.
 TreeView, drawing software was used for interactive visualization of the dendrogram (Page RDM, 1996).